torkildr/raspberry-display/README.md

 [![Build Status](https://travis-ci.org/torkildr/raspberry-display.svg?branch=master)](https://travis-ci.org/torkildr/raspberry-display)

 ## Overview
-This project allows to control the Sure P4 32x8 displays.
+This project allows you to control the Sure P4 32x8 displays.
 Though, it is written for this specific version, it should pretty much work for all Holtek HT1632 based matrix displays.

 The main goal is to give a generic, pluggable way to interface different kinds of applications with the display, without having to